webreinvent/vaah-docs/docs/vaahcms-2/backend/taxonomies.md

 ## Methods

-Some reusable method of `Taxonomy` and `TaxonomyType` metioned bellowed:
+Some reusable method of `Taxonomy` and `TaxonomyType` mentioned bellowed:

 #### TaxonomyType::getTaxonomyByType($type)